 Click here for an index to the deeds for 22 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 437, from Arlington to Berkeley.

 22 Commonwealth was built as the home of dry goods importer and merchant Edward Motley and his wife Ellen (Rodman) Motley.
 Ellen Motley purchased the land from Samuel Hooper on July 1, 1860.
 The Motleys previously had lived at 18 Boylston Place.
+They also maintained a home in Nahant.

 In 1877, 22 Commonwealth also was briefly the home of Roger Wolcott and his wife, Edith (Prescott) Wolcott.
 They previously had lived at 238 Beacon with his parents, Joshua Huntington Wolcott and Cornelia (Frothingham) Wolcott.
 They also maintained a home in Milton.
 Roger Wolcott was a lawyer and later would serve as Governor of Massachusetts.
 By the 1877-1878 winter season, they had moved to 59 Marlborough.